dougsillars/3dio-website/src/docs/api/3/aframe-get-started.md

       <a-entity io3d-window="l: 1.6; h: 1.5;" position="3 0.5 0"></a-entity>
     </a-entity>
 ```
-The window is 1.6mx1.5m, and begins 3m from the edge of the wall, at 0.5m height.
+The window is 1.6m x 1.5m, and begins 3m from the edge of the wall, at 0.5m height.
 We can add additional child elements to the wall, like a door:

 ```html
   <a-entity io3d-wall="l: 5; h: 2.4; w: 0.15;"  position="0 0 -5">